 - RA Time Committment

 The RA Position takes up approximately 15-20 non duty hours per week.
-This means aside from duty, you can expect to spend approximately 15-20 hours each week on the RA position.
+This means in addition to duty, you can expect to spend approximately 15-20 hours each week on the RA position.
 This estimation can be more or less depending on what is happening on your floor during a given week.
 It also depends on how proactive you are with residents in addressing issues early and building a positive community.
 In order to ensure that RAs can effectively balance their academic and position responsibilities, we heavily weigh candidates' level of involvement in other campus activities.
-Those candidates who demonstrate the ability to effectively balance their level of involvement in outside activities with their commitment to the RA position will be given preference over those who cannot.
-Similarly, students who will be on campus for both the fall and spring semesters will be given preference over those who will be studying abroad or doing a co-op for one of those semesters.
+The RA position is for the entire academic year.

 - RA Training Requirements